nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 The TIMM framework seems like the optimal choice for this project.
 However in this case this is perhaps a bit overkill as a very simple model should be able to handle this task.
 TIMM is a collection of computer vision models hosted on Huggingface.
-By using TIMM we can test different models against eachother.
-As an example later apply a hyperparameter sweep where different models by treating the model name as a hyperparamter.
+By using TIMM we can test different models against each other.
+As an example later we can apply a hyperparameter sweep using different models by treating the model name as a hyperparameter.
+The models are then grabbed using the TIMM package, making it easy for us, as we don’t have to define these different architectures.
+The reason that this may be a little overkill is because the nature of the task we are modelling is quite simple, so the architecture we use does not need to be too complex.

 ## Coding environment